 Whether it was on a mountainside, in the lab, at the piano bench, or with loved ones at home, Nancy lived her life with gusto.

-To plant a memorial tree in honor of Nancy Hall Colburn Farrell, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Nancy Hall Colburn Farrell, please visit our Heartfelt Sympathies Store.

 Born and raised in Newark, Delaware, she was the elder daughter of Robert and Alice Hall.
 As a teen, she could be found playing the piano with such intensity and stamina that she needed to open the windows to cool down, walking the neighborhood with her backpack to get in shape for an upcoming Girl Scout trip, or organizing family and school activities.
 She was voted most likely to succeed, which she went on to do.